 During the period, GREEN has supported 2 existing producer groups, namely, Siridhanya producer group located in Gollaradoddi village which is mainly works towards processing of different millet products and the Sri Uttare turdhal processing group in Veerayyandoddi village.
 The ongoing United Way project in GREEN has contributed about Rs.100000 to enable the purchase of machinery and licenses for these groups.
 Additionally, GREEN has also conducted various training programs.

-Supplied gloves, masks and caps and trained the groups to use it as well.
-Training given to the groups for book-keeping, financial management and follow up mitigation.Training given on supply chain management and quality is assured.
+Supplied gloves, masks, and caps and trained the groups to use them.
+Training was given to the groups for book-keeping, financial management, and follow-up mitigation.
+Training was given on supply chain management and quality was assured.